Research Programs

 -

-Mobile Agent Based Computing and Its Applications.
+Mobile-C --- A Multi-Agent Platform for Mobile Agent Based Computing Using Mobile C/C++ Agents and its Applications.

 -